apache/paimon/docs/content/docs/concepts/file-layouts.md

 ### Sorted Runs

 LSM tree organizes files into several sorted runs.
-A sorted run consists of one or multiple [data file]({{< ref "docs/concepts/file-layouts#data-files" >}})s and each data file belongs to exactly one sorted run.
+A sorted run consists of one or multiple [data files]({{< ref "docs/concepts/file-layouts#data-files" >}}) and each data file belongs to exactly one sorted run.

 Records within a data file are sorted by their primary keys.
-WIthin a sorted run, ranges of primary keys of data files never overlap.
+Within a sorted run, ranges of primary keys of data files never overlap.

 {{< img src="/img/sorted-runs.png">}}